Menachem Mendel Schneerson: New York

 In 1941, Schneerson escaped from Europe via Lisbon, Portugal.
 On the eve of his departure, Schneerson penned a treatise where he revealed his vision for the future of world Jewry and humanity.
-He and his wife Chaya Mushka arrived in New York on June 23, 1941.
+He and his wife, Chaya Mushka, arrived in New York on June 23, 1941.

 Shortly after his arrival, his father-in-law appointed him director and chairman of the three Chabad central organizations, Merkos L'Inyonei Chinuch, Machneh Israel and Kehot Publication Society, placing him at the helm of the movement's Jewish educational, social services, and publishing networks.
 Over the next decade, Yosef Yitzchak referred many of the scholarly questions that had been inquired of him to his son-in-law.
 He became increasingly known as a personal representative of Yosef Yitzchak.

-During the 1940s, Schneerson became a naturalized US citizen and, seeking to contribute to the war effort, he volunteered at the Brooklyn Navy Yard, using his electrical engineering background to draw wiring diagrams for the battleship USS Missouri (BB-63), and other classified military work.
+During the 1940s, Schneerson became a naturalized US citizen, and seeking to contribute to the war effort, he volunteered at the Brooklyn Navy Yard, using his electrical engineering background to draw wiring diagrams for the battleship USS Missouri (BB-63), and other classified military work.

-In 1942 Schneerson launched the Merkos Shlichus program where he would send pairs of yeshiva students to remote locations across the country during their summer vacations to teach Jews in isolated communities about their heritage and offer education to their children.
+In 1942, Schneerson launched the Merkos Shlichus program, where he would send pairs of yeshiva students to remote locations across the country during their summer vacations to teach Jews in isolated communities about their heritage and offer education to their children.

-As chairman and editor in chief of Kehot, Schneerson published the works of the earlier Rebbes of Chabad.
-He also published his own works including the Hayom Yom in 1943 and Hagadda in 1946.
+As chairman and editor-in-chief of Kehot, Schneerson published the works of the earlier Rebbes of Chabad.
+He also published his own works, including the Hayom Yom in 1943 and Hagadda in 1946.

-On a visit to Paris in 1947 he established a school for girls and worked with local organizations to assist with housing for refugees and displaced persons.
-Schneerson often explained that his goal was to "make the world a better place," and to do what he could to eliminate all suffering.
+On a visit to Paris in 1947, Schneerson established a school for girls and worked with local organizations to assist with housing for refugees and displaced persons.
+He often explained that his goal was to "make the world a better place" and to do what he could to eliminate all suffering.
 In a letter to Israeli President Yitzchak Ben Tzvi, Schneerson wrote that when he was a child the vision of the future redemption began to take form in his imagination "a redemption of such magnitude and grandeur through which the purpose of the suffering, the harsh decrees and annihilation of exile will be understood ..."

-In 1991, a car accompanying Schneerson's motorcade accidentally struck two Guyanese-American children while attempting to catch up to Schneerson's vehicle.
+In 1991, a car in convoy with Schneerson's motorcade accidentally struck two Guyanese American children while running a red light.
 One of the children was killed.
 The incident triggered the Crown Heights riot.